LaytonLostMedia/LaytonMotdmPcPort/README.md

 - JamResource and AppInfo; provides logic to parse the DoJa .jam file and access its data in a type-safe manner respectively

 ### Apps
-Contains apps that can be compiled and played by the player.<br>
-Every app represents its game's actual logic.<br>
+Contains apps that can be compiled and played by the player.
+Every app represents its game's actual logic.

 The code was decompiled from the .class Java files found in the game and adjusted to compile with C#.
 It was also annotated with attributes on classes, members, and methods to preserve the original, obfuscated names.<br>
 The tools to decompile the .class Java files were FernFlower (IntelliJ's built-in java decompiler) and http://www.javadecompilers.com also set to FernFlower.
 Some classes decompiled with better code flow on the online resource than IntelliJ.